 So whether the thieves are using a sledgehammer or a really sincere smile, there are at least a couple of things the big diamond heists have in common.
 First, a successful heist typically requires inside help.
 After all, we're talking about the most highly guarded carbon in the world.
 And second, while the thieves may be caught, the diamonds are almost never found.

-Learn more about diamonds, diamond thieves and other related topics on the next page.
+Learn more about diamonds, diamond thieves and other related topics below.

 - BBC News.
 "Two Charged Over $40m Jewel Raid."
 Aug.
 20, 2009.
 (Nov.
 15, 2011) http://news.bbc.co.uk/2/hi/uk_news/england/london/8212981.stm